Logan007/pearsonB/README.md

 ```

 :information_source: **NOTE**
 > If ever considering 32-bit block size, Chris Wellons' [Hash Prospector](https://github.com/skeeto/hash-prospector) will be helpful.
 Chris found some very interesting permutation candidates as detailed in his [blog](https://nullprogram.com/blog/2018/07/31/).
-Credits to Chris for his work and especially for sharing his findings with the public domain!
+Credits to Chris for his work and especially for giving his findings to the public domain!
 His `triple32()` candidate seems very favorable candidate:
 >
 >```C
 >#define permute32(in)  \